ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022/index.md

 ### [Learn How to Solve Cryptic Crosswords: A Course for Beginners][14] by Henry Howarth

 When not reading books, I also enjoy reading newspapers and magazines_._ I usually skip straight past the cryptic crosswords in these, finding them to be baffling and impenetrable.
-B
-ut one evening this year I lingered for a little while over a crossword in _New Statesman_ and was pleasantly surprised to realise that I could work out the answer to one of the easier anagram clues.
+But one evening this year I lingered for a little while over a crossword in _New Statesman_ and was pleasantly surprised to realise that I could work out the answer to one of the easier anagram clues.

 This epiphany caused a curious tingle in my brain which I wanted to experience again.
 So I sought assistance via this excellent textbook-like work, which takes the reader on a step-by-step course explaining the different types of clues to be found in cryptic crosswords and techniques for solving these.